nelsonfigueroa/nelson.cloud/content/posts/2024-04-02-being-poor.md

 I came across this article and it hit pretty deep: https://whatever.scalzi.com/2005/09/03/being-poor/

-This post is and extension of that link with my own personal experiences.
+This post is an extension of that link with my own personal experiences.

 ---